liborty/rstats/README.md

 Going beyond one dimension, other people mostly cheat by using centroids or 'quasi medians' (1-d medians along each axis).
 They may be quicker to compute but they are a poor start to characterising multidimensional clouds of points reliably. *Specifically, all such 1-d measures depend on the choice of axis.* Such dependence has to be later removed by Principle Components Analysis or similar methods.
 In contradistinction to this, our methods based on true Geometric Median, (computed here by `nmedian`), are axis (or rotation) independent.

-RStats is a lean minimalistic library that only depends on `anyhow` (for its error handling).
+Rstats is a lean minimalistic library that only depends on `anyhow` (for its error handling).
-Trait RStats is carefully checked and will report all kinds of errors, such as empty input.
-Trait Vectors is sometimes unchecked for speed, so some caution is advisable.

 ## Trait RStats

 One dimensional statistical measures implemented for `&[i64]` and `&[f64]`.
 All these methods operate on one vector of data and take no arguments.
 For example, `s.amean()` computes the arithmetic mean of slice `s` of either type.
+Trait RStats is carefully checked and will report all kinds of errors, such as empty input.

 Included are: